smartinternz02/SI-GuidedProject-581703-1701093949/README.md

 # Lip Reading using Deeplearning (SI-GuidedProject-581703-1701093949)

-In this Project, We have used DeepLearning to train a model that can predict the text from a video of lip movements and have achieved.
+In this Project, I used DeepLearning to train a model that can predict the text from a video of lip movements and have achieved.

 ## Libraries used:
 - opencv-python==4.6.0.66